Advanced Herbal Course

-- Perhaps you are already a certified and registered herbalist and are looking for a means to further your professional development, at your own pace.
+- Perhaps you are already a registered herbalist and are looking for a means to further your professional development, at your own pace.

-- Perhaps you are a healthcare professional looking to round out your skills with an understanding of the role that herbs have played across continents for generations and continue to play in supporting health and well being of the human biome, as well as the history of herbalism.
+- Perhaps you are a healthcare professional looking to round out your skills with an understanding of the role that herbs have played across continents for generations and continue to play in supporting health and wellbeing of the human biome.

 Thorough and in-depth learning opportunities cover topics such as:

 As a student, you will be exposed to case studies throughout the course which will highlight the larger clinical concepts of the lessons presented.
 Students will also learn more about client assessment and intake procedures, the philosophy of healing, and legal considerations for the practicing herbalist.
 The Advanced Herbal Course is a natural extension of the Intermediate Herbal Course, continuing the discussion on body systems with deep discussion of the blood/lymph, endocrine, and musculoskeletal systems, and exploring in more depth topics touched upon in the previous programs.